neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 The configuration manager also considers custom contexts, such as ``Production/Live``.
 First, the base configuration is loaded, followed by the context specific configuration for ``Production`` and ``Production/Live``.

+Flow's configuration system does not support placing configuration files anywhere except for in ``Configuration/`` or one of the context directories in ``Configuration/``.
+Flow only supports three top-level contexts: Production, Development, and Testing.
+These folders are reserved for the Flow configuration system.

 Configuration Files
 ===================